 This is one of the more common ways to spend trading time over weekends when most FX brokers are closed for trading.
 Many education services are open while trading may be closed, and this allows traders to access materials for weekend study.

 I encourage you to revisit these materials.
-Trading education can work much like education in general, in which the more experience and knowledge that we have gained can drastically enhance the manner in which we perceive the material.
+Forex trading education can work much like education in general, in which the more experience and knowledge that we have gained can drastically enhance the manner in which we perceive the material.

 I recently re-read Moby Dick by Herman Melville, and was able to understand the book on an entirely different level than when I had read it in 7th grade.